The Learning Zone Model

 4. Use Scaffolding

 "Scaffolding" refers to support structures that encourage learning and development.
-It's often put in place by a mentor or coach, but individuals should look for opportunities to develop their own, too.
+It's often put in place by a mentor or coach, but you can look for opportunities to develop your own scaffolding, too.

-Scaffolding can take many forms – simple words of encouragement, questions that help you to think about your next steps, and reminders of what you've already achieved.
-More practical help may be needed at points if you are, for example, given a task that you really can't do yourself.
-If this happens, don't be afraid to seek help, ask questions and take notes!
+Scaffolding can take many forms, such as simple words of encouragement, questions that help you to think about your next steps, and reminders of what you've already achieved.
+At times you may need more practical, hands-on help – if you're given a task that you really can't do yourself, for example.
+If this happens, don't be afraid to seek assistance, ask questions, and take notes!

 5. Learn Socially

-Developed from the work of Albert Bandura, social learning theory suggests that people learn by observing and imitating other people.
-In other words, we learn by watching and modelling ourselves on role models who we can imitate and compare our efforts to, and who can motivate and challenge us.
+Developed from the work of Albert Bandura, social learning theory suggests that we learn by observing and imitating other people.
+We watch and compare ourselves to role models who motivate and challenge us.